openbaton/docs/docs/use-case-example.md

 In this page there is a full real use case example explaining how the deployment process works, step by step.
 We assume that the NFVO and the Generic VNFM are running ready to receive invocations.

-What is going to be deployed is shown in the following picture, an [Iper][iperf] client and an Iperf server.
+What is going to be deployed is shown in the following picture, an [Iperf][iperf] client and an Iperf server.

 ![iperf-deployment](images/iperf-client-server.png)